maurymarkowitz/RetroBASIC/README.md

 `--version`, `-v`: print version info
 `--upper-case`, `-u`: force input to upper-case, basically like using caps lock
 `--array-base`, `-a`: set base index for arrays, normally 1 but some dialects use 0
+`--trace`, `-t`: turn on line number tracing
-`--tabs`, `-t`: set the number of spaces for comma-separated items, defaults to 10
+`--tabs`: set the number of spaces for comma-separated items, defaults to 10
 `--goto-next`, `-g`: if a branch is to a non-existant line, should it go to the next line or return an error?
 `--random`, `-r`: seed the random number generator
 `--slicing`, `-s`: enable string slicing like HP, Integer, Atari, etc.